Category Archives: SKAT Foundation

 With two presentations and a pre-launch side event, WASHTech was well represented at the IRC Monitoring Sustainable WASH Service Delivery symposium.
 The symposium and side events took place from 9-12 April 2013 in Addis Ababa, Ethiopia.
 Introducing the TAF André … Continue reading

-The SKAT Foundation has produced a two-page leaflet explaining the Technology Applicability Framework (TAF)*, which the WASHTech project is developing.
-The TAF is currently being tested together with sector stakeholders in Burkina Faso, Ghana, and Uganda.
-A final version will be available by 2013.
-The TAF … Continue reading
+The SKAT Foundation has produced a four-page leaflet explaining the Technology Applicability Framework (TAF)* and Technology Introduction Process (TIP) Guide, which the WASHTech project is developing.
+The TAF has being tested together with sector stakeholders in Burkina Faso, Ghana, and Uganda, while the TIP is undergoing a validation … Continue reading

 WASHTech according to…. [video]